mteen1/motivation_bot/README.md

-this is fun personal project
+this is a fun personal project